ashabksd/Spotify-Tracks-Analysis/README.md

 - Positive correlation between energy and loudness
 - Noisy but insightful trends between popularity and acousticness
+- A shift in song durations across years

 These insights reflect evolving listener preferences and production trends in the music industry.

 ---